 Empress Effects Phaser Guitar Effects Pedal

 The Empress Effects Phaser is a one-of-a-kind piece of gear.
 It achieves an extraordinarily high signal-to-noise ratio by using a unique VCA-based (voltage-controlled amplifier) architecture (104 dB).
-A 2-stage, 4-stage, and patented 3-stage phaser setting are also available.
+A 2-stage, 4-stage, and patented 3-stage phaser setting are also available for volume control.

 With a digital microprocessor, this phaser pedal features an all-analog signal channel.
 It combines the genuine analogue sound of a pedal with the capabilities of a digital pedal.
 The pedal can make a phaser’s famous jet sound.
 It can also be configured to produce a gigantic vibrato/uni-vibe effect or to achieve the auto-wah of an envelope filter.